pokwir/National-Collision-Database-Analysis/README.md

 - Degrees of Freedom: 8
 - Is the result statistically significant?
 Yes
 ```

 The statistically significant p-value indicates that there is a strong association between the use of a safety device and the fatality rate.
 The data provides evidence that the use of safety devices is not independent of the fatality rate in collisions.

-### 2.5 Use the previous charts/reports and perform additional ad hoc analysis of the dataset to outline the key contributing factors to Canadian collisions.
+### 2.5 Use the previous charts/reports and perform additional ad hoc analysis of the dataset to outline the key contributing factors to Canadian collisions

 >> #### 2.5.1 Road Alignment & Collision Configuration

 I investigated road alignment and collision configuration to determine if there is a relationship between these factors and the number of collisions.
 The following chart shows the collision configuration by road alignment.

 ```python